top of page

 It is only a matter of time before Scotland gains control of it's own destiny.

-"Independence Bridge" could well be an appropriate name for a significant bridge structure across the Clyde!
+So "Independence Bridge" could well be an appropriate name for a significant bridge structure across the Clyde!

 The latest "skipping rope" design gives road clearance to tall ships in the shipping channel without the need for shipping clearance dominating the overall design as illustrated in preliminary design graphics.